Skip to content

 • Command-line arguments: Retrieved via sys_shell_argc() / sys_shell_argv() syscalls instead of traditional main(argc, argv).

-Surprisingly, the C compiler was able to run on the word-addressable, no-linker, no-MMU architecture of the FPGC with only minor adjustments.
+Surprisingly, the C compiler was able to run on the no-linker, no-MMU architecture of the FPGC with only minor adjustments.

 The output can be further assembled using the asm user program and then executed directly all on the FPGC.